PHPWord

 Ans: Sex hormones are hormones that control sexual development and reproduction.
 Examples:

-(in males).
+Testosterone (in males).

-& Progesterone
+Oestrogen & Progesterone (in females).

 13. What is the role of the thyroid gland?